derblondehans/player-affinity-tool/README.md

 - Fixed bug with dead players and replacement players
 - Added number of turns players played during a game together

+### Version 1.2
+- Added I18N for English and German

 ---

 ## Tools